jacob-hanbeen-kim/intro-to-ai/Project2/tracking/instruction.md

 [](#ghostbusters-and-bayes-nets)Ghostbusters and Bayes Nets
 -----------------------------------------------------------

-In the CS 188 version of Ghostbusters, the goal is to hunt down scared but invisible ghosts.
+The goal is to hunt down scared but invisible ghosts.
 Pacman, ever resourceful, is equipped with sonar (ears) that provides noisy readings of the Manhattan distance to each ghost.
 The game ends when Pacman has eaten all the ghosts.
 To start, try playing a game yourself using the keyboard.

     python busters.py